Docs

 bash

-export AMDAHL_KEY="ak_live_paste_your_key_here"
+export AMDAHL_KEY="amdhl_your_key_here"

-export AMDAHL_BASE="https://app.amdahl.co/api/platform/v1"
+export AMDAHL_BASE="https://app.amdahl.ai/api/platform/v1"

-Step 2: Make your first call
+Step 2: Ask your first question

 bash

-curl -s "$AMDAHL_BASE/context/summary" \
+curl -s -X POST "$AMDAHL_BASE/search/query" \

--H "Authorization: Bearer $AMDAHL_KEY" \
+-H "X-API-Key: $AMDAHL_KEY" \

 | jq